alokwhitewolf/MultiObjectTracker/README.md

 ```

 Once the code starts, it will play video file.
 To select the objects to be tracked, pause the video by pressing the <kbd>p</kbd> key.
 It will first ask you to  to create a bounding box around the object(s) to be tracked in the newsly created window.
 Press the mouse to select the top-left pixel location of the object to be tracked and then release the mouse on the bottom-right location of the object to be tracked.
 You can select multiple instaces of a type of object..
 Also, if you want to discard the object, press the <kbd>d</kbd> key.
-Press <kbd>s</kbd> key to save the object and initiate the tracker.Each onbject is assigned an index, which will be useful in deleting instances of the trackers.
+Press <kbd>s</kbd> key to save the category of objects and initiate the tracker.Each object is assigned an index, which will be useful in deleting instances of the trackers.

 ![Image](docs/images/screenshot_2.png)